 Black-legged Kittiwakes were common offshore, with 500 tallied during a 17-hour fishing trip off Suffolk, NY 11 Jan (Chris Sayers), and 500 on a fishing trip out of Cape May, 27 Dec (PAG et al) being the most productive of several trips.
 Montauk, as usual, was a hotspot for this species all winter, with a high total of 16 reported from shore 9 Feb (SA, Mary Normandia).
 Other sightings included 1 at the Derby Hill Hawk Watch, Oswego, NY 15 Dec (Debora Dohne, DW), and one or two immatures on the Niagara River, Niagara, 22 Dec–20 Jan (Willie D’Anna et al).
 Black-headed Gulls were plentiful, with a total of 9 in Long Island and New York City, 3 in western New York, 2 in New Jersey, and 6 in Sussex, Delaware.
 The only Little Gull reported was a 1st winter individual at the Wolfe Neck WTP, Sussex, DE 2 Feb (CH).
 The most impressive gull-find this year was a California Gull that was at Sayreville Marsh, Middlesex, NJ 23 Dec–4 Jan (Jason Denesevich).
 One Slaty-backed Gull was at Niagara Falls SP, Niagara, NY 18 Dec–1 Jan (Josh Ketry).

 There was a Pacific Loon at the 8th Street Jetty, Cape May, NJ 2 Dec (TR), 1 at Barnegat, 3 Jan (John Daniel) and 1 at Sands Point Preserve, Nassau, NY 23 Feb (Glenn Quinn).
 Three Northern Fulmars were reported in Suffolk, NY waters from a cod fishing boat 11 Jan (CS).
 Birding anglers on a boat out of Cape May, NJ 27 Dec (PAG et al) recorded 43 Northern Fulmars, 4 Great Shearwaters and 7 Manx Shearwaters.
 A single Manx Shearwater was seen from Fenwick Island, Sussex, DE 19 Jan (Chris Runk).
 A Brown Booby was seen at Villas, Cape May, during the Cape May CBC 15 Dec (Janet Crawford, HT).
 American White Pelicans wandered throughout our region this winter, starting with 1 at Fowlers Beach Road, Sussex, DE 25 Dec (Anthony VanSchoor); 1 at Edwin B. Forsythe NWR’s Bridge to Nowhere, Ocean, NJ 27–31 Dec (Donald Crawford, Amy Davis); 1 at the Mill Pond, Suffolk, NY 23–26 Jan (Roger Kaufman); and 1 at Reed’s Beach, Cape May, 16 Feb (TR).
 Two appeared at Barnegat 3–5 Jan (Josh Lefever, Mark Mizak) and were next seen briefly at Cape May, 5 Jan (Rennie Selkirk).
 Brown Pelicans were not common, but 2 were at Villas, Cape May, NJ, during the Cape May CBC 15 Dec and continuing through 26 Jan (James Peterson, Bill Boyle); likely the same pair was seen taking a small vacation at Indian River Inlet 11–12 Jan (Sean McCandless).
-The only others observed were 1 at Statin Island, Richmond, NY 14 Dec (Mike Shanlet); 1 at Palmyra Cove Nature Park, Burlington, NJ 18 Dec (John Wallace); and 1 Sayreville Marsh, Middlesex.
+The only others observed were 1 at Staten Island, Richmond, NY 14 Dec (Mike Shanley); 1 at Palmyra Cove Nature Park, Burlington, NJ 18 Dec (John Wallace); and 1 Sayreville Marsh, Middlesex.
 NJ 1–2 Jan (John Collins).

 For the most part, bitterns and herons were absent, except for the very late Least Bittern at Edwin B. Forsythe Brigantine Unit, Atlantic, NJ 20 Dec (Melvin Roberts).
 The total of individual Great Egrets was way down across the region, and their distribution was very poor: New York had a total of 16 on 4 CBCs, New Jersey had a total of 59 on 5 counts—of which 37 were on the Cape May CBC, Cape May, 15 Dec (fide TJ)—and DE had a total of 3 on 2 CBCs.
 Only 2 Snowy Egret were reported: 1 was on Staten Island, Richmond, NY 14 Dec (Anthony Ciancimino) and 1 was at Absecon WMA, Atlantic, 14 Feb (Thomas Harding).
 Only two Tricolored Herons were reported:1 at Two Mile Landing, Cape May, NJ 2 Jan–14 Feb (Mark Mizak, Josh Lefever), and 1 at Barnegat 8 Feb–4 Mar (SB).
 Finally, there were 4 Yellow-crowned Night-Herons: 1 at the West Meadows Wetland Reserve, Suffolk, NY 12–16 Dec (Patrice Domeischel); 1 on the Lower Hudson CBC, Hudson, NJ 15 Dec (Susan Elbin, Kaitlyn Parkins); 1 at Randalls Island, New York, NY 4 Jan–16 Feb (David Barrett); and 1 at the Meadowlands IBA, Bergen, NJ (Drew McQuade).